Freedom To Operate Search

 Absolutely, and this is especially true if you plan to sell your product.
 The ownership of patent rights does not provide any assurance that your product will not violate a third party’s existing or future patent rights; this is when your FTO helps you determine the position of your patent.
 Even though your product may have some innovative characteristics, it is still possible for it to infringe on technology that other companies patent.

-IIPRD offers a proven competence in conducting such Freedom-to-Operate (FTO) search and delivering relevant results with an exclusive section for Key Feature Mapping.
-IIPRD has been regularly supporting large High-technology and Pharmaceutical Clients for FTO searches in geographies such as EP, UK, US, CA, and India, among other landscapes for which our team utilizes the best-Paid Patent and Non-Patent databases for conducting the searches.
+IIPRD offers proven competence in conducting such Freedom-to-Operate (FTO) search and delivering relevant results with an exclusive section for Key Feature Mapping.
+IIPRD has been regularly supporting large High-technology and Pharmaceutical Clients for FTO searches in geographies such as EP, UK, US, CA, and India, among other landscapes for which our team utilizes state of the art Paid Patent and Non-Patent search databases for conducting the searches.

 We believe that FTO search is more than processing specific queries and retrieving patents.
 The report formed after conducting this search should target a series of questions relevant to your patent.
-We work with various companies in areas like pharmaceuticals, biotechnology, medical devices, etc. The FTO search is conducted considering the nature of the client’s company and the number of patents involved.
+We work with various companies in areas including but not limited to pharmaceuticals, biotechnology, medical devices, software, IoT devices, core electronics, engineering devices, among others to offer an accurate and objective FTO search opinion to be rendered on a territory or a group thereof.
+The FTO search is conducted considering the nature of the client’s company and the number of patents involved.
 We advise our clients to conduct FTO searches at various product life cycle stages.
 Depending on the location of the client’s patent, we counsel them to proceed accordingly.
 For instance, if the client is still at the prototyping stage, it might be economical to conduct several focused FTOs by limiting the analysis to limited territories, inventors, or product features.

 Our experience and expertise in interpreting patent documents during infringement suits enable us to analyze patents with the proper perspective to provide insightful opinions on the freedom to operate for your innovations.
 Our report shows all the patents needing to be licensed or challenged, thus saving time and reducing litigation risk.
 We work as per the requirements of clients.
 Our team consists of experts having diversified technological backgrounds.
-We are structured to support organizations with FTO searches.
+We are structured to, through our team of over 240 professionals, support organizations across technology domains and requiring FTO searches/opinions.
 All our reports remain confidential (unless stated otherwise expressly) and covered under attorney-client privilege.